quanghoang0101/HPGradientLoading/README.md

 [Blog](https://medium.com/@phanquanghoang)

 ## License
-HPFloatMenu is available under the MIT license.
+HPGradientLoading is available under the MIT license.
 See the [LICENSE](./LICENSE) file for more info.